ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 ## [From _The Cecil Whig._](https://chroniclingamerica.loc.gov/lccn/sn83016348/1867-08-17/ed-1/seq-1)

 #### 1867-08-17 &middot; Elkton, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+e to
- think over what you have been doing
+bed think over what you have been doing
 during the day.
 Make no haste to be rich,
 if vou would prosper.
 Small and steady
 gains give competency, with tranquility of